ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 ### Creating More Components - `App.js [Users]`

-Now, implement `fetch` inside of your `getInitialState` to load up an array of real users rather than a list of static users.
+Now, implement `fetch` inside of your `constructor`'s this.state to load up an array of real users rather than a list of static users.

 ```javascript
 .then((responseJson) => {